 Strategic risk is managed through the strategy process consisting of 1) strategic planning, 2) alignment and change management, 3) implementation and monitoring and 4) performance evaluation and feedback.

 The goal of this process is to ensure adequate input into strategy formulation and implementation.
-SCBX Financial Group also has a process to assess and monitor strategic risk in order to monitor any changes in external and internal factors that may affect the business operations.
+SCBX Financial Group also has a process to assess and monitor strategic risk in order to monitor any changes in external and internal factors that may affect the business operations, including considering business expansion through partnerships, mergers and acquisitions, entry into new markets and businesses, or significant divestment/closures to enable appropriate risk management and timely adjustment of strategies or decisions.